whiteand/cbor-utils/CONTRIBUTION.md

 # How to publish

+Run `npm version patch` or `npm version minor` or `npm version major` Push created tag
-Make a tag and create a release with specified tag.
+Create a release with the specified tag

 # How to check quality of the code: